 The Associate of Arts degree is awarded on the completion of selected two-year programs.
 All students enrolling in an A.A. degree program must fulfill the regular requirements for admission to SNU.
-To complete these degree programs, the degree candidate must complete a minimum of 60 credit hours of college work and maintain a cumulative GPA of 2.00.
+To complete these degree programs, the degree candidate must complete 62 credit hours of college work and maintain a cumulative GPA of 2.00.